ByteOverlord/Watch_Quake/README.md

  In terminal extract the Quake game files with innoextract:
 `innoextract “downloaded setup_quake_the_offering_2.0.0.6.exe file location”`

- (innoextract will extract it to an “app” folder in current working directory.)
+ (innoextract will extract an “app” and "tmp" folders in current working directory.)
+"app" folder has the needed PAK files and optional audio.

  Copy PAK0.PAK and PAK1.PAK files to WatchQuake project (PAK names have to be uppercase (case sensitive)):
 `/WatchQuake Watch App/Resources/id1/`